 If you have been charged with unlawfully carrying a weapon a skilled Denver unlawfully carrying a weapon defense attorney is essential.
-Get in touch with experienced Denver unlawfully carrying a weapon defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (720) 821-1001.
+Get in touch with experienced Denver unlawfully carrying a weapon defense attorney Jason Savela by filling out our online contact form or by calling (720) 821-1001.

 Colorado Revised Statutes § 18-12-105.5 – Unlawfully Carrying a Weapon – Unlawful Possession of Weapons – School, College, or University Grounds